 Mist Trail Trailhead

-> The beginning of the Mist Trail is in Yosemite Valley near the Happy Isles Nature Center.
-Stop at the snack shop for an ice cream treat or cool beverage.
+The beginning of the Mist Trail is in Yosemite Valley near the Happy Isles Nature Center at shuttle stop 16.
+Stop at the snack shop for an ice cream treat or cool beverage, but don't make the mistake of thinking your 16 oz. soda will be enough for the hike.
+Make sure you have a bottle or two of water for the trail.
 Then head across the bridge over the Merced River to find the trailhead.
 Both the Mist Trail and the John Muir Trail share the path for the first mile.

-> Mist Trail Bridge
+Mist Trail Bridge

 At the 0.8-mile mark, you get your first glimpse of Vernal Fall at the Vernal Fall Bridge.
 It's a popular spot to take photos, so you may have to wait a bit to jockey into position for a long-distance waterfall photo or a selfie.
 After the bridge is a welcome water-filling station and a privy.

 Stone Steps Leading to Top of Vernal Fall